turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 - how prepaid gas to supply to the function call

 > #### Side Topic ...
-> Something to be aware of is the the high level cross contract approach works for simple cross contract calls - as in this
+> Something to be aware of is that the high level cross contract approach works well for simple cross contract calls -
-> case.
-However, sometimes you may need to reach down to use the lower level cross contract approach because you need more
+> as in this case.
+However, you may need to reach down to use the lower level cross contract approach because you
-> robust error handling, or your use case requires batched transactions, etc. We'll explore this topic in future tutorials.
+> require more robust error handling, or your use case requires batched transactions, etc. We'll explore this topic in

-- [Promise][11] is provided by NEAR's Rust SDK.
-It is used to specify that the contract function call is returning a Promise which defines actions for the NEAR runtime to execute after the current function call is committed.
-This means that contract state is persisted to storage and permanently stored on the blockchain.
-The returned Promise is run scheduled to run after the current function completes.
-If you are coming from Ethereum, this may not be what you expected.
-The cross contract call is not part of the current function call's transaction.
-Thus, in order to be able to handle Promise failures, the pattern on NEAR is to register callbacks on the Promise.
-This is what is done here.
+> future tutorials.

+#### How Promises work on NEAR
+On NEAR, think of [promises][11] as a way to compose **actions** to run asynchronously on remote contracts.
+I use the term actions because promises support more than just calling remote functions.
+You can perform other actions, such as creating and deleting accounts, adding keys, deploying contracts, and of course transferring NEAR - see the [docs][11] details.
+For now, we'll focus the discussion on using promises for remote function calls.

+Remote function calls are always scheduled to run async after the current function is committed to the blockchain.
+This means contract state will be persisted to blockchain storage before the remote function is executed in a future block - most likely in the next block.
+If the contract requires to handle the remote contract function call results or perform error handling, then the contract must schedule a callback that is triggered when the remote function call completes.
+We used [Promise::then][12] to connect the two function calls and compose them into the transfer call workflow.

+>#### Remember this about NEAR Promises:
+>
+> 1. Promises are always run async.
+> 2. In order to handle promise results, the contract must schedule a callback.
+> 3. There are no global transactions that spans across contracts.
+Think of each contract function call always being executed
+>   in its own separate transaction.
+If contract state needs to be rolled back because a downstream promise failed, then
+>   the contract is responsible to rollback the contract state in the form of a compensating transaction.

 ## Show Me the Tests